 MA State Grant is gift aid based on financial need.
-Grants range from \$300 to \$1000 per academic year.
+Grants range from \$300 to \$1200 per academic year.
 Students are notified of their eligibility by OSFA and must complete the requirements as stated in their award letter.

-Performance Bonus is gift aid awarded based on financial need and academic achievement.
-Students must earn at least 24 college credits and maintain a cumulative Grade Point Average of 3.0 or higher.
-The Performance Bonus is awarded in addition to the MA State Grant.
+Performance Bonus is gift aid based on financial need and academic achievement.
+Students must earn at least 24 college credits and maintain a cumulative GPA of 3.0 or higher.
+The Performance Bonus is awarded in addition to the MA State Grant

-MA Cash Grant is need based gift aid from FSC funded by the Commonwealth of Massachusetts and awarded to undergraduate Massachusetts residents.
+MA Cash Grant is need based gift aid from Fitchburg State College funded by the Commonwealth of Massachusetts and awarded to undergraduate Massachusetts residents.